SimpleDaemons/simple-sftpd/docs/README.md

-# ssftpd Documentation
+# simple-sftpd Documentation

-Welcome to the comprehensive documentation for **Simple-Secure FTP Daemon (ssftpd)**, a secure, configurable, and feature-rich FTP server written in C++.
+Welcome to the comprehensive documentation for **Simple-Secure FTP Daemon (simple-sftpd)**, a secure, configurable, and feature-rich FTP server written in C++.

 ## 📚 Documentation Overview